Micromax IN 1B's first sale today at 12pm via Flipkart | NewsBytes

 Written byShubham Gupta

 The Micromax IN 1B features a waterdrop notch design with a thick bottom bezel and a plastic body.
-On the rear, it packs a rectangular-shaped dual camera unit and a physical fingerprint scanner.
+On the rear, it packs a rectangular-shaped dual camera unit and a physical fingerprint sensor.

 The handset bears a 6.52-inch HD+ (720x1600 pixels) LCD screen with an aspect ratio of 20:9.
 It is offered in Green, Blue, and Purple color options.

-The Micromax IN 1B sports a dual rear camera setup comprising a 13MP (f/1.9) main sensor and a 2MP (f/2.4) depth camera with an LED flash unit.
-For selfies and video calling, it offers an 8MP (f/2.0) front-facing camera.
+The Micromax IN 1B offers a dual rear camera setup comprising a 13MP (f/1.9) main sensor and a 2MP (f/2.4) depth camera with an LED flash unit.
+For selfies and video calling, it has an 8MP (f/2.0) front-facing camera.

-The Micromax IN 1B draws power from an octa-core MediaTek Helio G35 processor, combined with up to 4GB of RAM and up to 64GB of storage.
+The Micromax IN 1B is powered by an octa-core MediaTek Helio G35 processor, paired with up to 4GB of RAM and up to 64GB of expandable storage.

-In terms of connectivity, it offers support for Wi-Fi 802.11a/c, Bluetooth 5.0, GPS, a headphone jack, and a Type-C port.
+For connectivity, the device offers supports for Wi-Fi 802.11a/c, Bluetooth 5.0, GPS, a headphone jack, and a Type-C port.

 Love Science news?